UCL/research-computing-with-cpp/06tooling/index.md

 ### Libraries from a scientific coding perspective

-Libraries help us do science faster

-- Write less code (probably)
-- Write better tested code (probably)
-- Write faster code (possibly)

-Particular things we scientists don't ever want to build ourselves:
+Some things that scientists in research generally ought not to build themselves:

-- standard data structures (e.g. arrays, trees, linked lists, etc)
+- standard data structures (most of these are actually provided for us in the C++ standard library),
-- file input/output (both for config files and output files)
+- file input/output for standard file formats,
-- standard numerical algorithms (e.g. sorting, linear solve, FFT, etc)
+- common but non-trivial numerical algorithms (e.g. sorting, linear solvers, FFT, etc),
-- data analysis and plotting
+- graphical outputs like plots, gui and so on.

 Sometimes we have to build things ourselves, when:

-- a library isn't fast enough
+- a library isn't fast enough,
-- we don't trust a library's results/methods
+- we don't trust a library's results/methods,
-- a library doesn't provide the needed functionality
+- a library doesn't provide the needed functionality,
-- we can't use a library due to licensing issues
+- we can't use a library due to licensing issues,

+It's also worth bearing in mind that having multiple implementations can be important for science.
+Bugs exist in almost all software and can be very subtle, and numerical inaccuracies can be even subtler.
+If everyone in a field uses the same library for some key scientific calculation then problems with that library may be very difficult to spot: having multiple libraries in a scientific community can be useful as independent checks of one anothers results.

 1. [Choosing Libraries](sec01ChoosingLibraries.html)
 2. [Library Basics](sec02LibraryBasics.html)